barryclark/jekyll-now/_posts/2016-08-12-SummerInterships.md

 header-img: "images/summerInternship2016.jpg"
 ---

-Hi!
-My name is Bledea Bogdan and alongside with Patricia Atieyeh we built a feedback box app for Haufe-Lexware.
+I'm Bledea Bogdan and alongside with Patricia Atieyeh, both second year students at Polytechnic University of Timisoara, we built a feedback box app for Haufe-Lexware.

 Today is the last day spent @Haufe.
 And I must admit, this summer internship was simply awesome.
 My work colleagues were so friendly, they helped me when I was in trouble.
 And I didn't thought it's so fun to go to work.